-This theorem is a simple consequence of interpreting our construction in the framework of shifted symplectic geometry \cite{pan.toe.vaq.vez:13}, as an intersection of two Lagrangians in a 1-shifted symplectic stack.
+When $Y$ is a point, Theorem \ref{0rue6qjh} can also be seen as a consequence of interpreting our construction in the framework of shifted symplectic geometry \cite{pan.toe.vaq.vez:13}, as an intersection of two Lagrangians in a 1-shifted symplectic stack.
 Recall that there is an equivalence between 1-shifted symplectic 1-stacks and twisted presymplectic groupoids up to Morita equivalence \cite[Section 1.2.3]{cal:20}.
 Namely, given a Lie groupoid

 a 1-shifted symplectic structure on the quotient stack $[X/\G]$ consists precisely of a 2-form $\Omega$ on $\G$ and a 3-form $\eta$ on $X$ satisfying the definition of a presymplectic groupoid.
 Two twisted presymplectic groupoids correspond to the same 1-shifted symplectic stack if and only if they are Morita equivalent in the sense of \cite{xu:04}.